Oink70/Bootstrap/README.md

     }
   ]
 }
 ```
 The bootstrap webpage will be in a generated <COIN>-bootstrap folder in the supplied webroot
 Supply a `<CoinTicker>.png` in the `img` folder for a coin logo on the page.

+NOTE: to run the the bootstrap on a cronjob **and** distribute to multiple servers, the server running the bootstrap script must have passwordless (and by extention 2FA-less) access to the target host(s).
+This is achieved by:
+1. Allowing the server access to port 22 (or any other port if you don't use the standard SSH port) on the target server.
+Preferably only the IP(s) accessing the hosting server(2) are granted access.
+2. The public SSH key must be in the `/root/.ssh/authorized_keys` file.
+3. Target server access must be properly configured in the `/root/.ssh/config` file.

 ## Usage:
 `./bootstrap <Cointicker>`